 James D. Wolfensohn, K.B.E., AO

-He and his wife, Elaine, an education specialist and a graduate of Wellesley, B.A., and Columbia University, M.A. and M.Ed., have three children: Sara, Naomi, and Adam.
+He and his wife, Elaine, have three married children: Sara, Naomi, and Adam.